PAC codes: how to transfer your mobile number when switching networks

 Again though, texting ‘PAC’ to 65075 works for every network – these other options are just for if you don’t want to or can’t do that for whatever reason.

-If you don’t want to text 65075 to get your PAC or are unable to for whatever reason, then there are other options.
-We’ve outlined them in the chart below.
+If you don’t want to text 65075 to get your PAC or are unable to for whatever reason, then there are other options, as outlined in the chart above.

 Step 2 - Order new phone or SIM